slp-rl/salmon/README.md

 ```

 ### Requirements
-The only dependencies you need for running the benchmark are `torch` and `torchaudio`, specific baselines may require additional installation (such as textlesslib).
+The only dependencies you need for running the benchmark are `torch` and `torchaudio`.
+Using the Huggingface🤗 dataset, also requires installing `datasets`.
+Specific baselines may require additional installations (such as textlesslib).
 The code was developed and tested with `python==3.10`, but should work with other, recent versions.

 ### Evaluate Your Own Model
-All you need to do in order to run SALMon on your SLM is to inherit from `InferenceModel` and implement the abstract methods.
+All you need to do in order to evaluate your SLM on SALMon is to inherit from `InferenceModel` and implement the abstract methods.
 ```python
 class InferenceModel(ABC):